pret/pokeplatinum/README.md

 ## Debugging with GDB + overlays

 1. Download and build custom GDB debugger from https://github.com/joshua-smith-12/binutils-gdb-nds - this build includes changes to help aid overlay debugging.
-(Regular gdb-multiarch works as well but will handle overlays poorly)
+There is a release available from the repo, which was built for Ubuntu 24.04.
+(Regular gdb-multiarch works for basic debugging but will handle overlays poorly)

-2. Create a `.vscode/launch.json` with the below contents, updating `miDebuggerPath`:
+2. Create or update a `.vscode/launch.json` with the below contents, updating `miDebuggerPath`:

 ```
 {